 - Fluids – There are a million and one reasons why it’s great to drink water.
 Aiming for 2.5 litres/12 glasses a day will ensure you’re refreshing your system and helping to break down any food in the gut.
 A mug of hot water is great for settling the stomach and encouraging the peristaltic process.

 - Hot beverages – whilst we all tend to enjoy a tea or coffee as a refreshment or pick-me-up, they do have a diuretic effect.
 Diuretics increase the production of urine, meaning we have to visit the loo more than usual.
-Bare this in mind when drinking coffee to help encourage a movement.
+Bear this in mind when drinking coffee to help encourage a movement.
 Tea and Coffee work in a similar way to hot water in that the heat helps to break down solids.

 - Avoid foods with a high-fat content – The body has a hard time processing fat.
 Especially with Western diets, the bile producing gallbladder (the material that helps break down fat) is stretched to its limit.
 It’ll do the entire body some good to cut down on the burger and chips.

 If you do notice a change, and it continues for an extended period of time despite dietary changes, you should see your GP to find out if there is anything they can suggest to help with your situation.